chiselstrike/chiselstrike/docusaurus/docs/secrets.md

 "mysecret"
 ```

-or another one of our secrets, that is a JSON object instead of a string:
+or fetch another one of our secrets, that is a JSON object instead of a string:

 ```console
 curl localhost:8080/dev/secrets?secret=secret2